premier-web-design/knnlottonumerology/readme.md

 * PHP 7

 ## Setup
 For this script to work simply download the repo and run composer.
-The script needs to be run as a background task or if you are on your localhost click on the cron.bat file to run the script with the cli (you will need to edit the path to php and the path to the ml.php file to get it to work.
+The script needs to be exceuted as a background task or if you are working with your localhost (i.e. xampp) click on the cron.bat file to run the script with the cli (you will need to edit the path to php and the path to the ml.php file to get it to work.

+To view the results after executing just open the parser.php file in your browser and the results for the current month will be displayed along with the most likely numbers to arise in the draws.

 ## Attributions
 * [Data](http://lottery.merseyworld.com/)